CharlesAverill/Picinae/timing/paper_outline.md

 **Goal**: be able to formally prove the timing behavior of a program, namely its responsiveness or immunity to timing attacks

 **Contributions**:

 - Picinae Timing Module - Generic extension to the Picinae binary verification system for trace-based timing verification of binary code
-    + RISC-V timing module
+  - RISC-V timing module
-    + NEORV32 instantiation of the RISC-V timing module
+  - NEORV32 instantiation of the RISC-V timing module
 - Automation
-    + `hammer` tactic for solving `cycle_count_of_trace` goals
+  - `hammer` tactic for solving `cycle_count_of_trace` goals
-    + Tactics like `compare_sums` for debugging `cycle_count_of_trace` goals
+  - Tactics like `compare_sums` for debugging `cycle_count_of_trace` goals
-    + Timing Invariant Generator (TIG) for automatically generating invariant and proof scaffolding
+  - Timing Invariant Generator (TIG) for automatically generating invariant and proof scaffolding
 - Examples of timing proofs
-    + Data Structures and Algorithms
+  - Data Structures and Algorithms
-        * Array: linear search, bubble sort
+    - Array: linear search, bubble sort
-        * Linked List: linear search, insert at position, WIP insert in sorted list
+    - Linked List: linear search, insert at position, WIP insert in sorted list
-    + FreeRTOS
+  - FreeRTOS
-        * lists.c: all functions (WIP vInsertList)
+    - lists.c: all functions (WIP vInsertList)
-        * tasks.c: notably vTaskSwitchContext, some others
+    - tasks.c: notably vTaskSwitchContext, some others
-        * queue.c: a few functions
+    - queue.c: a few functions
-    + Cryptography
+  - Cryptography
-        * ChaCha20 (handwritten version and MIT PLV version)
+    - ChaCha20 (handwritten version and MIT PLV version)
-        * passwordCheck CVE (vulnerable version and patched safe version)
+    - passwordCheck CVE (vulnerable version and patched safe version)
-        * ct-swap (constant-time swap routine from paper)
+    - ct-swap (constant-time swap routine from paper)
 - Comparisons of proof predictions to real executions
-    + DSA proofs
+  - DSA proofs

+## Overview

+### Workflow

+### Limitations

+### Threat Model

+### Model Assumptions

+1. Memory Latency
+2. CPU Documentation
+3. Clock Frequency Variation
+4. Interrupts
+5. Distributed Execution
+6. Out-of-Order Execution
+7. Termination
+8. Caching

-## System Overview
+## Technical Overview

 We utilize Linear Temporal Logic as the foundation for timing proofs.
 Given a function `toi : instruction -> arguments -> N` that defines the time of an instruction given its arguments, we map toi over a program trace to get a list of cycle counts for the instructions in the trace.
 Summing the list, we get the total number of clock cycles taken by a program from one point of execution to another.
 This operation is called `cycle_count_of_trace : trace -> N` or `ccot`.